chennnxu/Topic-Modeling-NLP/README.md

 I got the session json data from the PyConDe & PyData Berlin 2023 website.
 And then I preprocess the data from json to pandas DataFrame, and filter the attributes I am interested in, e.g. title, track and abstract etc..

-There are total 115 sessions, totally 22 tracks and their distribution are shown as following.
+There are total 115 sessions, 22 tracks and their distribution are shown as following.
 ```
 PyData: Natural Language Processing                                15
 PyCon: Programming & Software Engineering                          15